 Snoring is often a symptom of Obstructive Sleep Apnea, a serious health issue.
-Therefore a medical opinion is always needed, if you wish information about your problem before seeing your physician you can schedule a consultation and we can guide you along the proper way to proceed.
+Therefore a medical opinion is always needed.
+If you wish information about your problem before seeing your physician you can schedule a consultation and we can guide you along the proper way to proceed.

 Can any dentist treat snoring and sleep apnea?

-While any dentist may treat sleep disordered breathing, success rates are much higher with an experienced dentist trained to treat snoring and sleep apnea and manage with any side effects and complications.
+While any dentist may treat sleep disordered breathing, success rates are much higher with an experienced dentist trained to treat snoring and sleep apnea and manage any side effects and complications.
 The 4 Questions to Ask (Click Here)

 Will it work for severe sleep apnea?

 While not as predictable as for mild and moderate obstructive sleep apnea, we have successfully treated many people with severe sleep apnea for whom CPAP therapy is not an option.
 We will be pleased to show you results of treated patients with your degree of sleep apnea so you can be confident in your chance for success with oral appliance therapy.